Field days are back! Check out the list of events.1 of 2

 Farminars are Practical Farmers’ version of a webinar.
 These 90-minute online seminars are free and produced to help farmers learn about business and production issues that matter to them from the convenience of their homes.
-Farminars are held weekly each Tuesday during the fall and winter months, and run from 7–8:30 p.m.
+Farminars are held weekly each Tuesday during the winter months, and run from 7–8:30 p.m.
 CST.
 Most farminars are led by farmers, and many are presented in a “fish-bowl” format where attendees listen as an experienced farmer answers a beginning farmer’s questions.
 Farminars air live online and allow participants to ask questions of presenters in real-time.

 How to Participate